urani-trade/solana-dev-onboarding-rs/chapters/05_events.md

 <br>

-* Events in Archor provide a mechanism for notifying and communicating between different components of a Solana dapp.
+* Events in Archor provide a mechanism for notifying and communicating between different components of a Solana dApp.

 * Events are structured pieces of data holding information about a specific occurrence in a program.